 I’ve learned a couple of things in my time as a blogger.
 The first is that people are more likely to read a blog if it has pictures.

 The other thing I’ve learned is, sometimes people don’t bother following links.
-So, I’ve copied and pasted the FAQS here.
+So, I’ve include the FAQS here.